“Piazza San Marco with the Basilica, Venice” by Canaletto

 - In 1687 a Venetian bombardment of an Ottoman ammunition dump severely damaged the Parthenon and its sculptures.

-- How many tourists to Venice recognise the Byzantine-influenced architecture in St Mark’s Square?
+- How many tourists to Venice recognize the Byzantine-influenced architecture in St Mark’s Square?

 Piazza San Marco with the Basilica, Venice